dqops/dqo/docs/checks/column/strings/string-whitespace-percent.md

 **string whitespace percent** checks

 **Description**
-Column level check that ensures that there are no more than a maximum number of whitespace strings in a monitored column.
+Column level check that ensures that there are no more than a maximum percent of whitespace strings in a monitored column.

 ___